-The phrase “past performance is not an indicator of future results” (or some variation thereof) can be found in the fine print of most funds’ literature.
-Despite a wealth of studies showing a lack of long-term performance persistence among actively managed mutual funds,1 many market participants consider past performance and related metrics to be important factors in manager selection.
-The decision to use past performance in this way most likely stems from the conviction that winners persist—in other words, that a manager who outperformed last year is likely to outperform this year.
+The phrase “past performance is no guarantee of future results” (or some variation thereof) can be found in most funds’ literature, and for good reason: a wealth of studies show a lack of long-term performance persistence among actively managed mutual funds.
+However, many investors appear to believe that winners persist: past performance and related metrics remain important factors in manager selection.

-Since 2002, S&P Dow Jones Indices has published the SPIVA® U.S. Scorecard, which measures the percentage of managers that outperform their benchmarks across various equity and fixed income categories, and the Persistence Scorecard, which measures the likelihood of a top quartile manager repeating the same status over consecutive three- and five-year horizons.
+Since 2002, S&P Dow Jones Indices has published the SPIVA® U.S. Scorecard, measuring the percentage of active managers that beat their benchmarks across various equity and fixed income categories.
+Its sister report, the Persistence Scorecard, shows the likelihood that a top quartile manager maintains its status in subsequent periods.